ausrasul/simpledeploy/README.md

         }
     }

     dir: Where the code repo will be cloned.
          Relative directory from where SimpleDeploy is.
     cfg_file: the ci/cd config file, path relative to the repository.
     url: url to git repo.
+    branch: default is "main", specify the branch that you want to simpledeploy to target for deployment.
     git_auth: if a private repo, set require_auth to true and provide the access token.
     mount_dir: Where in the podman container the repository will be mounted.
     trigger: WIP.

 ### Configure your project
   In your repository, create a json file (must be placed in "cfg_file" directory specified above) and configure it: